Total COVID-19 vaccine doses administered in India cross 200-crore mark | Health

 India achieved a major milestone in its vaccination programme against COVID-19 as the cumulative vaccine doses administered in the country surpassed the 200-crore mark on Sunday.

+Lauding the feat, Prime Minister Narendra Modi said it has strengthened the fight against COVID-19.

+''India creates history again!
+Congrats to all Indians on crossing the special figure of 200 crore vaccine doses.
+Proud of those who contributed to making India's vaccination drive unparalleled in scale and speed.
+This has strengthened the global fight against COVID-19,'' Modi said in a tweet.

-According to the health ministry data, 98 per cent of the adult population has received at least one dose while 90 per cent have been fully vaccinated.
+Congratulating citizens on the achievement, Union Health Minister Mansukh Mandaviya said India has set a new record by completing the target of 200 crore vaccinations in just 18 months. ''Powered by the spirit of Jan-Bhagidari, India's vaccination journey under PM @NarendraModiJi's inspiring leadership has emerged as a mighty epitome of Sabka Prayas.This extraordinary achievement will be etched in the history!'' he said in a tweet.
+According to health ministry data, 98 per cent of the adult population has received at least one dose while 90 per cent people have been fully vaccinated.
 The data showed that 82 per cent of adolescents aged 15 to 18 years have also been vaccinated with the first dose since the vaccination for this age group began on January 3 while 68 per cent have got both the first and second dose.

 Eighty one per cent of those aged 12-14 years have taken the first dose while 56 per cent are fully vaccinated.

+Dr Poonam Khetrapal Singh, Regional Director WHO South-East Asia congratulated India for administering over two billion COVID-19 vaccine doses.

+''This is yet another evidence of the country's commitment and efforts to minimise the impact of the ongoing pandemic.
+COVID-19 vaccines provide protection against severe disease and death for all variants.
+We must continue our efforts to ensure everyone everywhere benefits from these life-saving vaccines.
+Let us not forget that the pandemic is still around even after taking the vaccine we must remember to take all precautionary measures to curtail the virus spread,'' she said in a statement.

-According to health ministry officials, 71 per cent of the vaccination has taken place in Covid vaccination centres located in rural and 29 per cent in urban areas.
+According to the health ministry, 71 per cent of the vaccination has taken place in Covid vaccination centres located in rural areas and 29 per cent in urban areas.

 A total of 5,63,67,888 precaution doses have been administered to all eligible population.